 Con: The team has moved on

-Ultimately, no matter what else, the main reason Messi shouldn’t return to Barcelona (except to play one last Joan Gamper Trophy and retire) is that the team has moved on.
+Ultimately, no matter what else, the main reason Messi shouldn’t return to Barcelona (except perhaps to play one last Joan Gamper Trophy and then retire) is that the team has moved on.

 They’ve moved on tactically, physically and mentally.
 The arrival of Xavi has heralded a new dawn at the club.
 The malaise of Ronald Koeman has been lifted and no one is sat around whining about what Barcelona aren’t.
 They’re focusing on what Barcelona are and can be.